openhab/openhab-docs/installation/openhabian.md

 ### Pine A64

-We also provide a ready to use system image for the Pine A64.
+We provide a ready to use system image for the Pine A64.
 The image is based on the official [Ubuntu Base Image by longsleep](http://wiki.pine64.org/index.php/Pine_A64_Software_Release), which comes as a compressed 4GB file.
 After boot-up the latest version of openHAB 2 and the featured settings and tools are installed.
 All packages are downloaded in their newest version and configured to work without further modifications.